Jameela Jamil Reveals She Was Threatened, Punched In The Face By Men She Rejected

 Jameela Jamil opened up a conversation about street harassment and poorly handled rejection on Sunday evening.
-The Good Place actress shared a few of her own frightening experiences with men she has rejected in the past, including one where she was punched in the face, via Twitter.
-Her stories inspired several other social media users to come forward with their own, leading to a discussion about the way rejection is often seen in society.
+The Good Place actress shared a few of her own frightening experiences with men she has rejected in the past — including one incident wherein she was allegedly punched in the face — via Twitter.
+Her stories inspired several other social media users to come forward with their own stories, leading to a discussion about the way rejection is often seen in society.

-Jamil began by revealing that she was once out shopping with a friend when a man approached her to give her his number, according to Independent.
+Jamil began by revealing that she was once out shopping with a friend when a man approached her to give her his number, according to The Independent.
 She politely declined the offer, thanking him but explaining that she had a boyfriend.
-The man reportedly then “threatened her career” and told Jamil she should remember this rejection.
+The man reportedly then “threatened her career,” and told Jamil she should remember this rejection.

 “And then [he] shouts at me that I’m low class…” she wrote.